fei-tong/PDC-ADC-in-Contiki/README.md

 F. Tong, J. Pan, “Adaptive Data Collection with Free Addressing and Dynamic Duty-Cycling for Sensor Networks”, Accepted for publication, EAI International Conference on Heterogeneous Networking for Quality, Reliability, Security and Robustness (QShine), May 2016.

+and accepted by MONET:

+F. Tong, J. Pan, “ADC: an Adaptive Data Collection Protocol with Free Addressing and Dynamic Duty-Cycling for Sensor Networks”, Mobile Networks and Applications 2017. (https://link.springer.com/article/10.1007%2Fs11036-017-0850-9)

 ## How to use the code
 The code was developed based on contiki 3.0.
 The provided code has been tested and worked fine.
 To run the code,
 * Copy the folder `PDC_ADC` in `contiki/examples`